peach-on-the-way/rust-minigame/README.md

+# Control
+- The player moves up/down/left/right via `WASD`
+- The player attacks via arrow keys

 # Technical Requirements
+1. The game only works and tested on Linux (WSL may work)
-1. You must use a terminal emulator that supports progressive keyboard enhancement (Usually the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/) which most modern terminal supports it).<br/>
+2. You must use a terminal emulator that supports progressive keyboard enhancement (Usually the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/) which most modern terminal supports it).<br/>
   List of supported terminals:
     - [alacritty](https://alacritty.org/) (Windows, macOS, Linux)